jimoy3r/food-shopping/README.md

 Use-case: When shopping for groceries, use this app to track groceries you are buying, their prices, quantities being purchased and nutritional data.

-Input: 1) Scan the bar code on the product or manually enter the product info
+Input: 1) For each item, scan the bar code of the product or manually enter the product info

-2) User Parameters:
+2) User Parameters to set up:
   a) Body Weight
   b) % Fat
   c) % Bone Density